image0

 validate - check the XML Telemetry/Command/LogEvent definitions

-sal - generate SAL wrappers for specified language : cpp, idl, java
+sal - generate SAL wrappers for specified language : cpp, java

 apidoc - generate interface documentation for the specified language : cpp, java